 These documents approved by judges are called search warrants.

 Search warrant filings thus are court-related public records.
-And they can have very detailed information on a criminal case being investigated.
+They can have very detailed information on a criminal case being investigated.

 Most courts assign a clerk to manage the files for the search warrants granted by judges to law enforcement officers.